EVP & President Svend Ande - GuruFocus.com

 Insider Buying Analysis

 Over the past year, Svend Andersen has purchased a total of 2,900 shares and sold 0 shares.
-This recent insider buying activity could indicate that Andersen believes in the company's growth potential and future performance.
-The insider transaction history for Perrigo Co PLC shows a total of 2 insider buys and 5 insider sells over the past year.
-While the number of insider sells is higher than the number of insider buys, it is essential to consider the context and motivations behind each transaction.
+This recent insider buying activity could be a positive sign for investors, as it may indicate that the company's management believes in the stock's potential for growth.

+In the past year, there have been 2 insider buys in total for Perrigo Co PLC, while there have been 5 insider sells.
+This trend suggests that insiders may have mixed opinions about the company's future performance.

 Stock Price and Valuation